 On the 23rd of October 2020, the subsidiary, C.C.C.
-Tourist Enterprises Public Company Ltd, signed a Memorandum of Understanding with Emerald Properties Limited, which owns the remaining issued shares of Parklane Hotels Limited, and the potential investor for the acquisition of 100% of the issued shares of Parklane Hotels Limited.
+Tourist Enterprises Public Company Ltd, signed a Memorandum of Understanding with Emerald Properties Limited, which owns the remaining issued shares of Parklane Hotels Limited and the potential investor, for the acquisition of 100% of the issued shares of Parklane Hotels Limited.

-The valuation of the investment in Parklane Hotels Limited at fair value on December 31, 2020 was made by the Group's Management, which was based on the method of the current exit price based on the sale price, as defined in the Memorandum of Understanding (the "Memorandum").
+The valuation of the fair value of the investment in Parklane Hotels Limited on 31 December 2020 was made by the Group's Management, which was based on the method of the current exit price based on the sale price, as defined in the Memorandum of Understanding (the "Memorandum").
 The Group's Management estimated that the sale price reflects the fair value of the investment at 31 December 2020.
 The fair value valuation has therefore been reclassified to Level 2 as it uses significant observable data.

-The completion of the sale agreement after the year end at the selling price set in the Memorandum of Understanding confirms the valuation of the Management of the Company (Note 29).
+The completion of the sales agreement for the sale of the investment after the year ended 31 December 2020 at the sale price set in the Memorandum of Understanding confirms the assessment of the fair value of the investment by the Group's Management on 31 December 2020.